 - Cost: $ – Buy Here

 These tweezers are marketed as a beauty product for removing ingrown hairs.
 But they are also perfect as a tick removal tool.
 They are really well made and the pointy ends line up perfectly.
 They even come with a lifetime warranty.
+Put them in your first-aid kit so they don’t poke you.

 - Best For: People who want a damn good pair of tweezers for beauty, splinters, ticks, or whatever life throws at them.